-University living is pretty fun, and pretty easy – Students are provided with the freedom of renting accommodation with their fellow students and friends, and in the majority of cases don’t really have much to worry about in terms of accommodation at all.
+University living is pretty fun and pretty easy – Students are provided with the freedom of renting accommodation with their fellow students and friends, and in the majority of cases don’t really have much to worry about in terms of accommodation at all.
 However after graduating things change completely for students – with a lot of people choosing to go back to their hometowns and different regions, meaning that uni flatmates can no longer live with one another and have to find alternative solutions.

 Many people after finishing university worry about where they are going to live.
 In line with this today we are going to be providing all students with some useful information on finding a place to live after graduating – alongside some top tips which could come in handy.
 Keep on reading to relieve your stress…

-One of the main things in which those graduating need to do, is to decide where they would like to move to.
+One of the main things in which those graduating need to do is to decide where they would like to move to.
 Although you may move back in with your parents for an initial period, it may not be 100% practical for you to live in the same area as them long-term.
-There are many reasons why this may be, with a couple including cost of houses and rent being too expensive and lack of jobs.
+There are many reasons why this may be, with a couple including the cost of houses and rent being too expensive and lack of jobs.
 Consider all factors carefully and don’t be scared to move to a different part of the country if that is what is going to benefit you the most.

 Think about sharing